-(c) The hardware properties of a digital device.
+- (c) The hardware properties of a digital device.
 As mentioned, portable digital devices allow access to books, newspapers and other textual materials virtually everywhere and at any time.
 In addition, digital devices display texts in different ways (from each other and from paper).
 For example, most digital devices can be personalized to the needs of the individual reader, by changing font size, spacing, brightness, and so on, thereby facilitating reading.
 The physical properties of a digital device may also influence the reading experience, although research shows that differences are rather small (for an overview see Salmerón et al., 2024).
 Printed text particularly affords reading of single texts.
 Here, reading on paper shows a slight advantage over reading on a laptop but only for single, long informational texts and under time pressure.
 There are no differences for reading narratives or for reading on e-readers (Schwabe et al., 2022).
 Reading in a digital context has particularly strong affordances when it comes to reading of multiple texts and reading of texts with complex (e.g., interleaved or hierarchical) structures.
-In the past 5-10 years, there has been a considerable amount of research on reading of multiple texts (Barzilai et al., 2018) and of texts with complex structures (Bruggink et al., 2025).
-Likewise, valuable insights recently have been gained on readers' ability/difficulty to assess source quality (Brante & Strømsø, 2018).

-(d) The digital medium as a social context for reading.
+In the past 5-10 years, there has been a considerable amount of research on reading multiple texts (Barzilai et al., 2018) and on reading texts with complex structures (Bruggink et al., 2025).
+Likewise, valuable insights recently have been gained on readers' ability/difficulty to assess source quality (Brante & Strømsø, 2018). - (d) The digital medium as a social context for reading.
 Digital devices often are used for other purposes besides reading, for example as a social medium.
 On the one hand, this affords unique educational applications.
 For example, as indicated above, online platforms/social media may facilitate collaborative reading activities among students, such as reading together, making assignments together, having online discussions, and so on.
 On the other hand, functionalities such as social media, messaging tools, or other sources of notifications may interrupt reading and interfere with attention and comprehension, especially when the reading takes place on the same device.
-There is some suggestion-although no solid proof-that even if the other purposes are blocked, the association of the device with these purposes may affect reading.
+There is some suggestion-although no solid proof-that even if the other purposes are blocked, the association of the device with these purposes may affect reading. - (e) The nature and use of language.
+The digital context as a communicative means may alter the nature and use of (written) language itself.
+For example, it may foster new genres.
+New communicative forms such as memes, posts, and chats already have become commonplace.
+Other new genres undoubtedly will follow, for instance as a result of the spread of generative AI techniques.
+It also may foster the development of new vocabulary.
+This includes new words but, more profoundly, also new ways of conveying meaning.
+Examples of the latter are the insertion of emojis, abbreviations, and visual structures to convey meaning in ways that are difficult to attain in traditional written language.